invertedmushroom/beat/docs/control-ergonomics-plan.md

 ## 9. Open questions

-- Should `customProfile` be one global custom, or one per capability bucket?
-  Default suggestion: one global custom, but `activeProfileByBucket` can still pick a different built-in preset per bucket.
+- Should `custom` remain layout-only, or should it eventually choose from the same behavior primitives as built-in profiles?
+- Should `adaptProfileToRules()` stay as a separate compatibility table, or be folded into registry metadata once more profiles are added?
+- Future variants such as d-pad movement, pen-hover affordances, or alternate orthogonal/tank pads should reuse the same canonical `PlayerInput` contract.
+  The open question is only how many new local override keys they justify.
 - Should profile choice be synced across devices for the same player?
-  Current answer: no — these are local ergonomics and that's the whole point of keeping them out of the rules layer.
+Current answer remains no — these are local ergonomics by design.
-- Where does the "Preview controls" arena live structurally — under `rooms/` as a synthetic local room, or as a renderer-only sandbox?
-Likely the former, reusing the lab path.

 ## 10. References